madhulikasingh98/Todo-App/README.md

+# Todo List Application

+This is a simple Todo List application built with React.
+It allows users to create, update, mark as done, and search tasks.
+The tasks are displayed in an expandable list format, showing a description and a timestamp of the last update when expanded.

+## Features

+- **Create Task**: Allows users to add new tasks.
+- **Update Task**: Allows users to edit existing tasks.
+- **Mark as Done**: Allows users to mark tasks as completed.
+- **Search Tasks**: Implements a search functionality to filter tasks.
+- **Expandable List**: Displays tasks in an expandable list format, showing a description and a timestamp of the last update when expanded.

+## Technologies Used

+- **React**: For building the user interface.
+- **CSS**: For styling the application.

+## Project Structure

+todo-app/
+├── src/
+│ ├── components/
+│ │ ├── TaskForm.js
+│ │ ├── TaskList.js
+│ │ ├── TaskItem.js
+│ │ ├── SearchBar.js
+│ ├── tasks.json
+│ ├── App.js
+│ ├── index.js
+│ ├── App.css
+├── README.md
+├── package.json

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

+**Run the application**:
 In the project directory, you can run:

 ### `npm start`